-Our customers do not place product orders significantly in advance of the requested product delivery dates.
-Customers typically order perishable products one to ten days in advance of shipment, and typically order Calavo Foods within thirty days in advance of shipment.
+Our Fresh and RFG customers do not place product orders significantly in advance of the requested product delivery dates.
+Foods customers typically order perishable products one to ten days in advance of shipment, and typically order Calavo Foods within thirty days in advance of shipment.